 - Lightroom Collections: Everything You Need to Know

 - How to Merge Lightroom Catalogs

 Do you have any questions or comments for on How to Remove Virtual Copies in Lightroom?
-Leave us a comment below - I would love to hear from you - and PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!
+Leave us a comment below - we would LOVE to hear from you - and PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!